catcoding02/Gradebook-Integration/README.md

 As you can see from the template Gradebook provided in the guide, different assignments have information stored in different rows under the different standards. **In the third column of this CSV file, paste the row that corresponds to the information for the standard for this assignment in a student's Google Sheets Gradebook.**

 ## Setting Up Your Google Sheets Gradebook
-Follow [this link](https://medium.com/@lledwards/google-sheets-gradebook-guide-integrating-github-google-sheets-and-slack-cf70b109f3db) to my Medium article that details how to set up a Google Sheets Gradebook that can interact with this program.
+Follow [this link](https://medium.com/@lledwards/google-sheets-gradebook-guide-integrating-github-google-sheets-and-slack-cf70b109f3db) to my Medium article that details how to set up a Google Sheets Gradebook that can interact with this program and Slack, if you wish.
 Templates and examples are provided.

 # Sources
 Credit to [Ben Collins](https://www.benlcollins.com/spreadsheets/marking-template/) for providing guidance on Slack integration with Google Sheets in a gradebook context.